w3f/Grants-Program/applications/open-w3-stack.md

 - compatible and reusable multi-currency support
 - oracle infrastructure to provide quality of service e.g. prioritized transaction process and favorable transaction costs, and generic interface for data collection and aggregation
 - generic and extensible auction module
-- more sophisticated on-chain proposal/motion execution strategies of scheduled update and gradual adjust numeric values e.g. instead of change interest rate from 20% to 5% instantly, do it gradually over a period of time
+- more sophisticated on-chain proposal/motion execution strategies - scheduled update and gradual adjust numeric values e.g. instead of change interest rate from 20% to 5% instantly, do it gradually over a period of time
 - misc utilities like FixedU128 and linked item
 - a generic monitoring framework for alerts, bots, automations for any Substrate chains
   - network operators can use it to monitor tps, volume, ensure data consistency